dat-labs/dat-main/README.md

 cd dat-dev && docker compose up
 ```

+## Troubleshooting
+Try looking for your issue under [BUGS](https://github.com/dat-labs/dat-main/issues?q=%5BBUG%5D).
+There is a good chance that someone else from the community encountered the issue and found a solution.

 Additional resources and further instructions right up to your PR can be found at [CONTRIBUTING.md](https://github.com/dat-labs/dat-main/blob/main/CONTRIBUTING.md).